RushuiGuan/framework/commandline/docs/conventions.md

 If both `BackupCommandOptions` and `BackupOptions` class are used, there will be a conflict for the command name `BackupCommand`.
 The code generator will deal with it by postfixing with an incrementing number.
 However this should be avoided especially when command customization is required.
 Since a change in the order of the code generation could lead to change of the command name, it will then lead to customization of the wrong command.

 ## CommandHandler naming convention
-There is no requirement on the naming of command handler as long as it doesn't lead to naming conflict.
-It is ok to postfix with `CommandHandler` such as `BackupCommandHandler`.
+There is no strict requirement on the naming of command handler.
+It is often postfixed with `CommandHandler` such as `BackupCommandHandler`.
 But it is also ok to just use the name `Backup`.

 ## Generated Option Names
 By convention, the default option name is always the lower case kebaberized property name.
 In the code sample below, property `FileName` will have a default option name of `--file-name`.
 This behavior is dictated by the options binding logic within the `System.CommandLine.NamingConventionBinder` assembly and cannot be changed.
 However aliases can be added by the developers.
 A single dash will be prefixed for manually defined aliases.
 No dash will be prefixed if it is already part of the alias.